asabljic-iit/flip7-discord-bot/README.md

 # Flip 7 Discord Bot

 A Discord app for playing the press-your-luck card game **Flip 7** with your friends!
+This is not an official app.

 ---